grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 - provides a single source of aggregated output at the end
 - reduces complexity in the creation and maintenance of scripts

-## Best practices and recommendations for website load testing
+## Scripting and execution considerations

 ### Consider factors that affect script realism